 Never before had I taken much notice of the other stuff….the lettuce, the cucumber, the spring onions, the tomatoes…cut in fancy shapes.
 But tonight I whooped to myself…and stole it all from under sandwiches and from the middle of platters.
 I destroyed the aesthetics of the table but all in good cause.
 And I enjoyed it thoroughly…as we did the party as whole.
 Happy Golden Anniversary Jess and Dave Upstone!

 It’s not easy doing a healthy eating plan like Clean 9 and day 2 is very tough.
-But it opens your eyes, it sharpens your senses and it’s made me realise…when planning a party in future…don’t skimp on the buffet garnish!
+But it opens your eyes and it’s made me realise…when planning a party in future…don’t skimp on the buffet garnish!
 L